Projects

 Managing projects in ZenML

 Projects in ZenML Pro provide a logical subdivision within workspaces, allowing you to organize and manage your MLOps resources more effectively.
 Each project acts as an isolated environment within a workspace, with its own set of pipelines, artifacts, models, and access controls.
+This isolation is particularly valuable when working with both traditional ML models and AI agent systems, allowing teams to separate different types of experiments and workflows.

 Projects help you organize your ML work and resources.
 You can use projects to separate different initiatives, teams, or experiments while sharing common resources across your workspace.
+This includes separating traditional ML experiments from AI agent development work.

 Projects offer several key benefits: